intel/he-toolkit/kit/tools/README.md

 # HE Tools

-The File `healg.py` contains useful commands to finds HE parameters based on user constraints.
+The tools commands for `hekit` contain useful commands to finds HE parameters based on user constraints.
 Next sections describe the details about them.

 ## Dependencies
 - python >= 3.8

 ## gen-primes

 The command `hekit gen-primes` generates a list of sorted primes in range [n, m] where n and m are positive integers

 ### Options